loafey/master-thesis/Thesis/2.0. Background/CPS.typ

 Continuations have been successfully used in many compilers for strict languages, for example by:
-Appel @appel2007compiling, Fradet and Métayer @fradet1991compilation,
-and Kelsey and Hudak @kelsey1989realistic.
+Appel @appel2007compiling, Fradet and Le Métayer @fradet1991compilation, and Kelsey and Hudak @kelsey1989realistic.
 Additionally, in the Spineless Tagless G-Machine, the abstract machine of the Glasgow Haskell Compiler (GHC), continuations are used to manage thunks, function